bates64/scratchext2/README.md

 Source code for ScratchExt 2.0.

 ##Install ScratchExt!
-http://grannycookies.github.io/scratchext2/help/
+Just press the Download Zip button on the side of the screen. --> http://grannycookies.github.io/scratchext2/help/
 You will a userscript manager, such as Greasemonkey (for Firefox) or Tampermonkey (for Chrome/Opera).
 Sorry Internet Explorer users, but if you're using that go and get Chrome or something.
 Seriously.